There is no shortage of incredible things to do in Miami.

 What Not To Do In Miami

->

-> Often mentioned among the places to visit in Miami, you may actually want to avoid visiting Monkey Island, Jungle Island and Zoo Miami.
+Often mentioned among the places to visit in Miami, you may actually want to avoid visiting Monkey Island, Jungle Island and Zoo Miami.
 In general, I don’t recommend visiting places where animals are exploited for tourist purposes.
-Some of these allege to have conservation purposes.
-If you are in doubt, check out the statements of PETA online here or here.

->

-> Have you ever been to Miami?
+Have you ever been to Miami?
 What are your recommendations for things to do there?

 Are you planning a trip to the US?
 Make sure to read all my posts:

 - Planning A Trip To Miami: From Flight Search To Activities

 - A Great Itinerary For 3 Days In San Francisco

 - 15 Unmissable Things To Do In California